Jim1202/Jim1202/README.md

 # Welcome👋

-I grew up in the sunny part of France, moved to New Zealand to study a bachelor from the University of Auckland (not so sunny there), then spent a few years working as Marketing Manager for a retail company in NZ.
+I grew up in France, moved to New Zealand to study a bachelor from the University of Auckland, then spent a few years working as Marketing Manager for a retail company in NZ.
 After 7 years in NZ I wanted to move back to Europe, and decided to double down on the technical side while I was at it.
 Completed an MSc in Business Analytics and Data Science (Advanced AI Concentration) at IE University in Madrid.
 Now combining the commercial experience with the analytical toolkit: Python, SQL, machine learning, BI and more.

 ---